November 02, 2020

 Flexibility not only makes everyday tasks easier and safer it’s also an essential component of overall physical fitness.

 A recent study out of the University of Milan, Italy and published in the Journal of Physiology found remarkable improvements in blood flow and a decrease in artery stiffness in participants that engaged in 12 weeks of stretching exercises.
-Researchers believe these findings indicate that regular stretching exercises can improve cardiovascular health and even reduce the risk of heart attach and stroke.
+Researchers believe these findings indicate that regular stretching exercises can improve cardiovascular health and even reduce the risk of heart attack and stroke.

 Inflexible muscles are easily fatigued, this results in surrounding muscles having to take on more than their fair share of the load.
 This imbalance frequently leads to muscle injury and also the inability of these muscles to protect our joints from severe injuries.